Whuihuan/touhou05win/README.md

 Misc
 ====
-For bug report and feature request, please contact the one you received this program from:) glew.lib requires 1.3.5, later version cause build fail.
+For bug report and feature request, please contact the one you received this program from:)
+~~glew.lib requires 1.3.5, later version cause build fail.~~
+Updated Glew Libraries to 2.1.0.
+You should use latest version from the sourceforge instead.
+For the legacy glew (1.3.5) support, go to gameLib/Graphic/ and swap the directories named `include` and `include.old`

 This text is based on the original text author Pegasy
+This text is updated by Alex4386

+TODO List for future implementation: [TODO.MD](TODO.MD)